 Fulfill your need to give back to society.
 Being a NED allows you to “give back” because you contribute your skills and expertise for the benefits of an organisation and its stakeholders.

 Are you looking to transition to the boardroom?
-We invite you to watch our webinar How to secure your first NED role (link).
+Please visit the NED Accelerator Programme course page for dedicated training to secure your first non-executive role.

 Are you looking to prepare for and secure NED roles?
 Join NEDonBoard as a member to access the roles advertised on the jobs board, access networking opportunities and strengthen your profile through our knowledge events.